Why Use Counseling?

 Cultivating a Healthy Mind

-- The Human Condition: To one degree or another, deep in our souls, we desire essentially the same from life: love, respect, happiness, a sense of fairness and justice, a sense of well-being, a sense of purpose and value, and the feeling of being connected to something substantial, lasting, secure and sacred.
-Likewise, as certain as this is, we may misperceive that our experiences in life fall short of the expectations we hold for a rightful share at all times.
-Just as certain, we balk at accepting this reality.
+- The Human Condition: To one degree or another, deep in our souls, we desire essentially the same from life: love, respect, happiness, a sense of fairness, well-being, purpose, value, and the feeling of being connected to something substantial, lasting, secure and sacred.
+Likewise, as certain as this is, we may misperceive that our experiences in life fall short of the expectations we hold for our rightful share at times.
+Just as certain, we shy away from accepting this reality.
 Effective Counseling begins in with the appreciation of our Human Condition.